bioinformatics-lab/bactopia/modules/minmer/minmer_sketch/README.md

 # minmer_sketch process testing:

-This process create minmer sketches of the input FASTQs using Mash (k=21,31) and Sourmash (k=21,31,51)
+This process creates minmer sketches of the input FASTQs using Mash (k=21,31) and Sourmash (k=21,31,51)

 ## About testing this process: